-We are actively involved, primarily through unconsolidated entities, in the development of multifamily rental properties.
+We have been actively involved, primarily through unconsolidated entities, in the development, construction and property management of multifamily rental properties.
 Our Lennar Multifamily segment focuses on developing a geographically diversified portfolio of institutional quality multifamily rental properties in select U.S. markets.
-We currently use third-party management companies to rent the apartments though we anticipate renting the apartments through our own entities in the future.
+Currently, we primarily use third-party management companies to rent the apartments though we anticipate renting the apartments through our own entities in the future.

+Our net investment in the Lennar Multifamily segment as of November 30, 2015 and 2014 was \$348.4 million and \$203.7 million, respectively.
+During each of the years ended November 30, 2015 and 2014, our Lennar Multifamily segment sold two operating properties through unconsolidated entities resulting in the segment's \$22.2 million and \$14.7 million share of gains, respectively, which are included in Lennar Multifamily equity in earnings (loss) from unconsolidated entities.

-Our net investment in the Lennar Multifamily segment as of November 30, 2014 and 2013 was \$203.7 million and \$105.6 million, respectively.
-Our Lennar Multifamily segment was participating in 26 and 13 unconsolidated entities as of November 30, 2014 and 2013, respectively.
-During 2014, our Lennar Multifamily segment sold two operating properties through unconsolidated entities.
-As of November 30, 2014, it had interests in 24 communities with development costs of approximately \$1.5 billion, of which one community was completed and operating, three communities were partially completed and leasing, 19 communities were under construction and one was under development.
-Our Lennar Multifamily segment had a pipeline of future projects totaling \$4.3 billion in assets across a number of states that will be developed by unconsolidated entities.
-We are exploring opportunities to create a fund, which we would manage and in which we would make an investment, to provide funding for the rental communities we develop.
+Our Lennar Multifamily segment had equity investments in 29 unconsolidated entities (including the Venture) and 26 unconsolidated entities as of November 30, 2015 and 2014, respectively.
+As of November 30, 2015, our Lennar Multifamily segment had interests in 46 communities with development costs of approximately \$4.0 billion, of which five communities were completed and operating, four communities were partially completed and leasing, 23 communities were under construction and the remaining communities were either owned or under contract.
+As of November 30, 2015, our Lennar Multifamily segment had a pipeline of future projects totaling \$2.5 billion in assets across a number of states that will be developed primarily by unconsolidated entities.